-Students are referred for violations of the law and of the Standards and Expectations of Behavior.
+Students are referred for violations of the Standards and Expectations of Behavior and of the law.

 Consequences of Misconduct

 The Building Discipline Committee may make several recommendations following the review of each student's case.
 The recommendations may include, but are not limited to, the following actions: